top of page

 Mount Sanitas Summit in Boulder, Colorado

 Located right outside Boulder, Mount Sanitas has everything you could want in a convenient hike.
-It’s a bit of a challenge, it’s got solid views, and if you’re lucky, maybe some wild life (but definitely a dog or twenty).
-This peak has three potential routes to the top, making it a hike you can revisit time and time again.
+It’s a little challenging, has great views, and if you’re lucky—some wildlife (but definitely a dog or twenty).
+With three distinct routes to the summit, it’s the kind of hike you can do again and again without it getting old.

 Trail Info